 At the same time, a Toronto-centric approach, for an organization such as the CSA, has drawbacks because Toronto’s perspective on any given aspect of reality is by no means invariably the best possible one available.

 By way of example, some of the greatest Canadian contributions to stuttering treatment and research over the past half-century have been made in smaller cities in Canada, and not in Toronto.
-Toronto in my experience is at times better at its own self-serving public relations, than it is in demonstrating that its reality matches its impressive rhetoric.
+Toronto in my experience is at times better at its own public relations efforts, than it is in demonstrating that its reality matches the city’a rhetoric.

 International Stuttering Association

 The Canadian Stuttering Association has also been (and continues to be) active at the international level.
 Recently I’ve been asked about the early years of the International Stuttering Association (ISA), of which I’m a co-founder.

 Thomas Krall of Germany and I did the initial organizing work that led to launch of the ISA.
 I was chair of the International Fluency Association (IFA) support groups and consumer affairs committee at the time.
 The IFA had been set up with the idea of bringing together, at the international level, speech pathologists, researchers, and people who stutter.